Making Mitigation Work

 Mitigation Works

-Investing in infrastructure, such as this waterway built to prevent flooding, is one of the many way we can mitigate disaster impacts.
+Investing in infrastructure, such as this waterway built to prevent flooding, is one of the many ways we can mitigate disaster impacts.
 Source: Shutterstock Images.

 Webinar Series

-The Natural Hazards Center, in partnership with the Federal Emergency Management Agency, is pleased to present the Making Mitigation Work Webinar Series.
+The Natural Hazards Center is pleased to present the Making Mitigation Work Webinar Series.
 These free one-hour webinars feature innovative speakers and highlight progress in mitigation policy, practice, and research.

 Speakers: